 My daughter has four kids at home and the six-quart pressure cooker is plenty big for her family.
 She uses her Zavor pressure cooker almost every night, literally.
 If you need a good egg salad recipe you may want to try mine below.

-1. Make Hard Boiled Eggs In An Electric Pressure Cooker:
+1. Hard Boiled Eggs In An Electric Pressure Cooker:

 The first thing you do is put the cold eggs (I did 12 eggs) and one cup of water in the pressure cooker.
-The one cup of water is the minimum amount of liquid that is required to cook any food in this brand of pressure cooker.
+One cup of water is the minimum amount of liquid that is required to cook any food in this brand of pressure cooker.

-PLEASE be careful with this next step.
+Please be careful with this next step.
 You can see: “pressure, “steam” and “clean”.
-You MUST NOT turn that dial without a hot pad, wash rag or tongs or whatever on top of the lid.
-I place the rag to protect my hands from the hot steam.
+You MUST NOT turn that dial without a hot pad, wash rag, tongs, or whatever on top of the lid.
+I place a rag to protect my hands from the hot steam.
 It is extremely hot steam.

 Here they are peeled and ready to eat.
-You can use fresh eggs for some many things.
-This is one of the easiest ways to make hard-boiled eggs,
+You can use fresh eggs for many things.
+This is one of the easiest ways to make hard-boiled eggs.

 2. Make Hard Boiled Eggs In the Oven: